Funding for the final cohort of DDP projects ended in May 2016. You can view the DDP Final Project Report here.

-The Disability Determination Process (DDP) Small Grant Program is a one-year $10,000 stipend program awarded to graduate-level students to conduct supervised independent research on improving the Disability Determination Process for the Social Security Administration’s (SSA’s) two disability programs – Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).The program was directed by Policy Research, Inc. (PRI) of Delmar, NY, and was 100% funded through a $300,000 grant from the Social Security Administration (SSA) (#IDD11000001).
+The Disability Determination Process (DDP) Small Grant Program was a one-year $10,000 stipend program awarded to graduate-level students to conduct supervised independent research on improving the Disability Determination Process for the Social Security Administration’s (SSA’s) two disability programs – Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).The program was directed by Policy Research, Inc. (PRI) of Delmar, NY, and was 100% funded through a $300,000 grant from the Social Security Administration (SSA) (#IDD11000001).
 Upon completion of the final cohort, PRI published a final report highlighting the achievements of this program.
 The final report can be viewed here.